wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 For instance, the `gre-tunnel` endpoint can be used to connect together pieces of the same service deployed  on different Universal Nodes.

-Is `gre-tunnel` endpoint is defined as follows:
+This `gre-tunnel` endpoint is defined as follows:

 	{
 		"id": "00000002",